This is the fourth, and final, part of ‘Eight Verses of Thought Transformation.’ In this blog, I discuss verses 7 and 8.

-We think about how others are suffering, either mentally or physically, and we breath their suffering in.
+We think about how others are suffering, either mentally, emotionally or physically, and we breath their suffering in.
 We can breathe in their pain, disturbing emotions, anger, aggression, loneliness, attachment, guilt and so on.
 We then breath out our heartfelt compassion to them.

 This is just a mental exercise and we are not actually taking on their pain and suffering.
 What we are doing is using their suffering and its causes to destroy our own self-grasping and self-centeredness, in other words our ego, which is the cause of our own suffering.

 This meditation opens our heart, gives us compassion, empathy and liberates our mind.